AlfredoCabrera-Tech/pompei-classroom/README.md

 - The teacher will have the ability to use "tags" to mark their homeworks based on subjects and the student will be able sort them out using this parameter in future revisions.

 - The user will have the ability to search and filter through the homeworks list in future revisions.

+- Due dates and other calendar features will be added in future revisions.

 ## Lessons Learned